 - He converted to Shaivism and referred to himself as Maheshwar in his coins.

-- He introduced the first gold coin of India.
+- He introduced the first gold coin in India.

 - A huge number of Roman gold coins discovered during this period demonstrate India’s affluence at the time, as well as the rising trade with the Romans.